Magnum P.I. (2018 TV series) season 5: Development

 On May 12, 2022, six days after the conclusion of the fourth season, Magnum P.I. was canceled by CBS.
 However, on May 23, 2022, it was reported by TVLine that Universal Television was trying to shop the series around.
 Ten days later, Deadline Hollywood reported that talks were underway for the series to potentially be carried by NBC and/or USA.
 Such a move would require a deal with CBS Studios by June 30, 2022, when the cast members' options on their contracts end.
 By June 10, Production Weekly reported a fifth season to be in "active development", though with no network attached to the listing.
 On June 30, 2022, NBC officially picked up the series for 20 episodes, initially to be split over two 10-episode seasons, with the option for more episodes.
 At the time, it was reported that the executive producers would return and CBS Studios and Universal TV would continue to co-produce the series.
 It was later clarified that the twenty episodes would be split as a two-part fifth season rather than into two separate seasons.
+On June 23, 2023, it was announced that the fifth season would be its last.